In a 2007 season-opening

 improved sensation, motor control, and bladder functioning.

-In a 1975 article, Negrin (New York, USA)
+In a 1975 article, Dr. Juan Negrin (USA)

 described the treatment of three patients in the early to mid 1960s with

-delayed hypothermic cooling (NY
+delayed hypothermic cooling.

 After a cord-exposing, decompressive laminectomy, cooling was carried